kumbulanit/t-sql/tech company/untitled/Presentations/Lesson1_TSQL_Introduction_Presentation.md

     EmployeeID,          -- Unique employee identifier
     FirstName,           -- Employee first name
     LastName,            -- Employee last name
-    Salary               -- Annual salary in USD
+    BaseSalary               -- Annual salary in USD FROM Employees
-FROM Employees
-WHERE Department = 'IT'  -- Filter for IT department only AND Salary > 70000;    -- High salary threshold
+WHERE Department = 'IT'  -- Filter for IT department only AND BaseSalary > 70000;    -- High salary threshold
 ```

 **Documentation Standards**: